woolgathering/woolgathering.github.io/courses/tuning.md

 - 40% final

 ### Assignments
 Weekly assignments will consist of scale construction or creation exercises, written discussions, and/or etudes written in the tuning systems we study.
+I write up a cheatsheet for working with ratios, available [here](tuning/ratioCheatsheet.pdf).

 __IF YOU'RE READING THIS BEFORE JUNE 29, ASSIGNMENTS MAY (PROBABLY WILL, MAYBE, MIGHT, NOT SURE) CHANGE.__

 - __Assignment 1__: Create an octave scale using one of the three Greek genera.
 In a couple paragraphs, describe what you did (i.e. analyze your tuning) and create a short etude (musical style is your choice) using your tuning.
 The etude can be recorded or written (quasi-notation).
 You can use any mode of the tuning you'd like, just be sure to note which mode you're using.
-- __Assignment 2__: Using an extant justly tuned scale or one of your own creation, write a short etude that exploits idiosyncratic properties of the scale.
-Must be accompanied by a few paragraphs describing the tuning system used, construction method, and/or diagrams.
-Be prepared to show in class.
+- __Assignment 2__: TBD
-- __Assignment 3__: Using a variation of meantone, well-temperament, or equal temperament (not 12TeT), create a short polyphonic etude.
-Must be accompanied by a few paragraphs describing the tuning system used, construction method, and/or diagrams.
-Be prepared to show in class.
+- __Assignment 3__: TBD
 - __Assignment 4__: Write a short proposal for your final project including the format and topic.
 Due by the end of week 4.

 __Recording your Work:__ The easiest way to record an etude that you want to play will be to use a screen capture program such as [OBS Studio](https://obsproject.com/), which works on Windows, Mac, and Linux.
 OBS is designed for streaming but it's very easy to record the output from any program instead of streaming.
 [This guy](https://www.youtube.com/watch?v=OpbxNPVJwbE) does a good job of explaining how to do it.
 Here is [another tutorial](https://www.youtube.com/watch?v=ZL0rqcNxsO0) if you prefer British accents.